SMAC-Group/ns-gmwm/README.md

 # ns-gmwm

 This package is in development and is made available for experimental purposes.
 It is a minor extension of the `gmwm` package.
+It is used for the paper ``Estimation of Inertial Sensor Stochastic Characteristics under Varying Environmental Conditions'' by S. Orso, P. Clausen, S. Guerrier, J. Skaloud.

 ## Install Instructions